ambadyanands/getting-started/README.md

 If you are an absolute novice, here are some essential skills that you may need.

 ***Bash***

+[Bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) is a command processor that typically runs in a text window, where the user types commands that cause actions.

 [Codecademy Bash Beginners Course](https://www.codecademy.com/learn/learn-the-command-line)

 ***Git***

 Git is a revision control tool we use to collaborate on projects and documents.

 [Codecademy Git Beginners Course](https://www.codecademy.com/learn/learn-git)

 ***Programming Language***

 Some examples: Ruby, Java, Python, C/C++.
 I recommend learning Python, but feel free to explore.

 [Codecademy Python Beginners Course](https://www.codecademy.com/learn/python)

 ## 6. Hone your Skills